-The South New Berlin Free Library is committed to maintaining a workplace free from sexual harassment.
+The Edmeston Free Library is committed to maintaining a workplace free from sexual harassment.
 Sexual harassment is a form of workplace discrimination.
 All employees are required to work in a manner that prevents sexual harassment in the workplace.
-This Policy is one component of the South New Berlin Free Library's commitment to a discrimination-free work environment.
-Sexual harassment is against the law1 and all employees have a legal right to a workplace free from sexual harassment and employees are urged to report sexual harassment by filing a complaint internally with The South New Berlin Library.
+This Policy is one component of [Employer Name's] commitment to a discrimination-free work environment.
+Sexual harassment is against the law, and all employees have a legal right to a workplace free from sexual harassment and employees are urged to report sexual harassment by filing a complaint internally with the Edmeston Free Library.
 Employees can also file a complaint with a government agency or in court under federal, state or local antidiscrimination laws.